-Taif Jany is a rising immigration reform policy expert.
+Taif Jany is a policy entrepreneur at Next100 and a rising immigration reform policy expert.
 A firsthand witness of the 2003 war on Iraq, and a survivor of its consequential sectarian violence, Taif was forced to flee his home in Baghdad when he was 16 years old and sought refuge in Damascus, Syria.
 Taif later immigrated to the United States to attend Union College, from which he graduated with a degree in sociology and French.
 Since then, Taif has been granted his asylum, and later his permanent residency.
 Through these experiences, Taif has come to understand not only the challenges that come with our immigration system, but also the value of integrating immigrants into our communities across the country.

 At Next100, Taif leads a cutting-edge research initiative that focuses on providing real solutions to fixing our broken immigration system.
 Taif will work with federal, state, and local authorities from across the country to develop innovative policies that would strengthen our economy through immigrant integration and building culturally inclusive communities.